thejinchao/turbolink/README.md

 	rpc Hello (HelloRequest) returns (HelloResponse);
 }
 ```
 To use this service, in addition to using `protoc` to generate `*.pb.cc` and `*.grpc.pb.cc` files, you also need to generate the code files required by turbolink.
-In the `tools` directory of the plugin, there is a batch file called `generate_code.cmd` that is used to generate all the grpc code files.
+In the `tools` directory of the plugin, there is a batch file called `generate_code.cmd` that is used to generate all the gRPC code files.
 Before using it, make sure you have installed the plugin into your project and all third-party library files are installed.
 The command line is:
 ```
 generate_code.cmd <proto_file> <package_name> <output_path>
 ```